Make the Most of Today

 What a sobering thought—for those living in the 1st century or the 21st century.
 Despite all of our advances in safety measures, in both industry and transportation, and all of our progress in the medical field, life still maintains a measure of unpredictability for us today.
 Accidents still happen, and people still suffer from strokes and coronary artery disease, often seemingly out of the blue.
 Nearly everyone has a story to tell regarding a friend, family member or coworker who has experienced something like this.

-The 1st century disciples asked Jesus, “What will be the sign of your coming and of the end of the age?”
+The 1st-century disciples asked Jesus, “What will be the sign of your coming and of the end of the age?”
 (Matthew 24:3).
 In the midst of his teaching, Jesus replied, “Keep watch, because you do not know on what day your Lord will come” (Matthew 24:42).

 In a way, Jesus urges his followers to “seize the day” because no one knows when he will return.
 But we do know that each of us will come face-to-face with Jesus and give an account of how we have lived for him.
-Each of us in large measure determines how that encounter will go.
+Each of us in large measures determines how that encounter will go.

 Jesus wants us to be ready no matter when he returns—to be “faithful and wise” servants (Matthew 24:45).
 Who are the faithful and wise servants?
 Those who are ready—those whom the Master finds doing his will when he returns.